A Dog Bite Or Other Animal Attack Has Changed Your Life — We Can Help

 - Attacks a child visitor on the property

-When the owner of the dog has been identified, the personal injury claim is typically paid by a homeowner's or renter's insurance policy or business liability policy.
-Our Dayton and Cincinnati dog bite attorneys will work to identify all policies that apply, including your own medical coverage, and coordinate the claims to provide maximum benefit.
+When the owner of the dog has been identified, the personal injury claim is typically paid by a homeowner’s or renter’s insurance policy or business liability policy.
+Our personal injury attorneys will work to identify all policies that apply, including your own medical coverage, and coordinate the claims to provide maximum benefit.

-Dangerous Dogs and Vulnerable Children Bitten by Dog — Our Lawyers Can Help
+Dangerous Dogs And Vulnerable Children Bitten By Dog

 Postal workers, delivery drivers, meter readers and others who have reason to be on a property in the course of their employment are also vulnerable to dog bites.